battlecoder/zeppp/readme.md

 ---
 > **_NOTE:_**
-Your target PIC also needs to be connected to power (Its VDD pin/s must be getting their operational voltage, which is most likely going to be 5V).
-You can get away with using your Arduino's 5V pin for that if the PIC you want to program is not connected to anything else.
+Your target PIC also needs to be connected to power (VDD pin/s must be getting their operational voltage, which is most likely 5V) and ground.
+You can get away with using your Arduino's 5V pin for that, only **if** the PIC you want to program is not connected to anything that would draw too much current.
 ---

-As briefly mentioned before, if your target board has a proper ICSP connector, you would need connect the Arduino pins to the corresponding signals on the ICSP header, but bear in mind that if the ICSP connector on your board does not support Low-Voltage Programming (LVP), it will most likely lack the "PGM" signal, and you won't be able to use this programmer.
+As briefly mentioned before, if your target board has a proper **ICSP** connector, you could connect the Arduino pins directly to it, but bear in mind that if the **ICSP** connector on your board does not support Low-Voltage Programming (LVP), it will most likely lack the "PGM" signal, and you will need a way of reaching that pin of your PIC by other means.

 ## COMMAND-LINE UTILITY